alongL/opcuaServer/README.md

 ![model](img/model.png)
-age height weight can be modified by opcua client.
+age height weight can be modified by opcua client. name and gender can not be modified by opcua client.

 ![value](img/value.png)
 When opcua client modified the value, opcua server will execute callback function to do some thing.

+The property of student is indexed by string.